First came the spinal tumor.

 Shefferman reinforced all of the methods that worked best in rehab for Patrick and taught him new techniques.

-An alternative to pain medications that she says works for many people is biofeedback.
+An alternative to pain (including opioid) medications that she says works for many people is biofeedback.
 She uses a method called HeartMath.

 “It’s an evidence-based approach for training the body to relax,” Shefferman said.